catalyst-cloud/catalystcloud-docs/source/database/_scripts/command-line-create.rst

   $ openstack database db create db-instance-1 myDB2

-To check our command worked we use the following command:
+To check that our database was created we can use the following command:

 .. code-block:: bash